 Suggestion: Scour the news headlines or press releases you’ve received to write a post on a current topic that your readers will be interested in.
 Bloggers who are quick to jump on news stories may be well-rewarded traffic-wise.

 13. A glossary

-Suggestion: Write a post defining the popular words used by bloggers in your niche.
+Suggestion: Write a post defining the popular words used by bloggers in your niche (such as this site’s glossary!).
 Promote it as a go-to, must-book mark resources for those new to the topic, emphasising how hand it is for them to refer to often.
 Use The Alphabetizer to quickly put the words in order.

 14. A live-blogging post